 Is there lead in your kid’s water bottle?
 You can’t see, taste, or smell lead in drinking water, so you’ll be hard-pressed to know.
 The government — through the Environmental Protection Agency — should be on top of monitoring lead levels in water, but too often they fail.
-Just go ask a citizen of Flint, Michigan or Newark.
+Just go ask a citizen of Flint, Michigan, or Newark, New Jersey.
 Where government oversight fails, water lead test kits and lead water filters can step in.
 They aren’t a long-term end-all solution — that’s what political action is for — but they are a solid safety net, assuming you purchase the right filter.

-When plumbing materials containing lead corrode, lead gets into your water via pipes, faucets, and other fixtures.
+When plumbing materials containing lead being to corrode, lead gets into your water via pipes, faucets, and other fixtures.
 Homes built before 1986 are at the highest risk and there are some pretty solid maps of risk levels in communities based on government data.
 It’s something parents need to know about: Even low-level lead exposure has been linked to damage to the central and peripheral nervous system in kids, leading to learning disabilities, impaired hearing, and impaired formation and function of blood cells.
 Check your risk, test your water, and then, no matter the results, get a filtration system that can extract lead.

 The EPA recommends using point of use (POU) filters that are attached directly to water faucets, inserted into refrigerators for water dispensers and ice makers, or added into water pitchers and bottles.
 Make sure products are Water Quality Association-certified to reduce or eliminate lead, because not all of them are certified to do that.
 The ones below fit the bill.

 Fitted with PUR's WQA-certified lead-reduction filter, reduces 99 percent of lead, plus 22 other water contaminants, and there's a CleanSensor monitor that lets you know when to change the filer.